keithieopia/keithieopia.com/content/post/2014-05-26-disability.md

 date = "2014-05-26"
 +++

 For all my life I have had a disability called Central Auditory Processing Disorder (CAPD).
-People with CAPD have great difficulty understanding what others say, especially when in noisy environments such as cafeterias, playgrounds, gyms, bars, and public sporting events.
+People with CAPD have great difficulty understanding what others say, especially when in noisy environments such as cafeterias, playgrounds, gyms, bars, and public sporting events.<!--more-->

 With me, the disorder manifests itself in two different ways.
 In loud environments, it's similar to having a conversation with someone on the other side of a crowded indoor basketball court.
 Essentially, you can hear that everyone talking, but it's almost impossible to pick out their voice from everyone else.